A Face in the Cloud – Jeff Armstrong, Cloud Architect, Chicago

 Like what you see?
 Great, we’re hiring Cloud Architects in Chicago and other cities across Europe & North America.
 We’re also searching for talent across all business units.
 Check out our current openings here.

-Jeff will also be joining our team at the AWS Summit in Chicago on July 26-27, 2017, where he will be speaking about Building an Effective Cloud Operating Model on AWS.
-Don’t miss his presentation – Register for the Summit now!
+Jeff also joined our team at the AWS Summit in Chicago on July 26-27, 2017, where he spoke about Building an Effective Cloud Operating Model on AWS.

 For more Face in the Clouds with a Cloud Architect, read here.